gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 ![](/wp-content/uploads/gij-gitcloud-gencfg-show-git-commits-issue-proj-tab-2025.png)

 This setting enables or disables the **Git Commits Issue tab** and the **Git Commits Project** page.
-These locations display the list of git commits associated with the Jira Issue and Jira Project, respectively.
+These locations display git commits associated with the Jira issue and project respectively.
 The list groups commits by repository and sorts them by commit time.

 For more details, see [**Features: Git Commits Issue tab and Project Page (Jira Cloud)**](/git-integration-for-jira-cloud/git-commits-issue-tab-and-project-pages-gij-cloud).